 Have you ever thought about how to grow snow peas (Pisum sativum var. saccharatum)?
-Snow peas are a cool season vegetable that are quite frost hardy.
+Snow peas are cool season vegetables that are quite frost hardy.
 Growing snow peas requires no more work than growing other varieties of peas.

 How to Grow Snow Peas

 Before planting snow peas, be sure temperatures are at least 45 F. (7 C.) and that all chance of frost for your area has passed.
-Although snow peas can survive frost, it’s better if it isn’t necessary.
+Although snow peas can survive frost, it’s better if it can be avoided.
 Your soil should be ready for planting snow peas.
 Make sure it is dry enough; if the soil is sticking to your rake, it’s too wet to plant.
-Wait until after the rains if you live in an area with heavy spring rain.
+Wait until after the rains if you live in an area with heavy spring rains.